Powered by SchoolDash

 Environment: Above average.
 Air pollution and traffic accidents are roughly average, while crime is quite low.

-Attainment: About average.
-Attainment at the ages of 16 and 18 are both about average.
+Attainment: Below average.
+Attainment at the ages of 16 and 18 are both below average.
 (This doesn't take into account pupils' prior performance.
 For that, see Progress.)

-Sixth form: Poor.
-Attainment is about average, progress is below average and destinations at 18 (allowing for attainment) are poor.
+Sixth form: Below average.
+Attainment is below average, progress is about average and destinations at 18 (allowing for attainment) are below average.

 Provision for special educational needs